Same-sex marriage in Colorado: Common-law marriage cases

 Colorado is one of a small number of states that recognizes common-law marriages.
 Common-law couples are considered legally married without having registered their relationship as a marriage with the state.
-Parties in a common-law marriage are entitled to all rights, privileges and responsibilities of a legal and binding marriage.
-Common-law marriages have been recognized in Colorado since 1887, and in 1987 the Colorado Supreme Court, in People v.
-Lucero, set out requirements for the existence of a common-law marriage.
+Parties in a common-law marriage are entitled to all the rights, privileges and responsibilities of a legal and binding marriage.
+Common-law marriages have been recognized in Colorado since 1887, and in 1987 the Colorado Supreme Court set out the requirements for the existence of a common-law marriage in People v.
+Lucero.
 The decision held that couples' conduct, including cohabitation or taking the partner's surname, as well as their reputation in the community, were "factors that most clearly show an intention to be married".
+State courts have dealt with two same-sex common-law marriages cases in the years following the U.S. Supreme Court's ruling in Obergefell v.
+Hodges.

 Dean LaFleur and Timothy Pyfer held a commitment ceremony with family and friends in 2003.
 After the couple separated, Pyfer filed to dissolve the marriage in January 2018.
 LaFleur argued that he did not mutually agree to enter into a common-law marriage.
-A Jefferson County District Court judge ruled in the case of In re Marriage of LaFleur and Pyfer that the couple were common-law married.
+A Jefferson County District Court judge ruled In re Marriage of LaFleur and Pyfer that the couple were common-law married.
 The court awarded $50,000 of LaFleur's retirement to Pyfer and ordered spousal maintenance.
 Both parties appealed.
-On January 11, 2021, the Colorado Supreme Court upheld the marriage of LaFleur and Pyfer, and ruled that, pursuant to the U.S. Supreme Court's decision in Obergefell v.
-Hodges, same-sex couples must be allowed to enter into common-law marriages and the state must retroactively recognize common-law marriages of same-sex couples that occurred prior to the legalization of same-sex marriage.
+On January 11, 2021, the Colorado Supreme Court upheld the marriage of LaFleur and Pyfer, and ruled that, pursuant to the U.S. Supreme Court's decision in Obergefell, same-sex couples must be allowed to enter into common-law marriages and the state must retroactively recognize common-law marriages of same-sex couples that had occurred prior to the legalization of same-sex marriage in 2014.
 On the issue of division of property and spousal maintenance, the justices sent the case back to the Jefferson County District Court, ordering further review.